 If you haven’t seen my video about making Greek yogurt, you can check it out here.

-Still have questions?
+Do you still have questions?
 Leave a comment.
 I will try to answer ASAP.

 Why and How To Strain Yogurt With a Yogurt Pouch